Welcome to our digital prospectus and a special welcome to our new year 3 children.

 - Welcome parental help which is highly valued, and we encourage volunteers to support a range of activities in the classroom (subject to safeguarding checks).

 - Publish a wide range of information on our school website: www.almondhill.herts.sch.uk/almondhill.

 - New for September 2021 – we will use the Seesaw app to share your child’s learning with you, and you will be able to comment on these posts.
 Teachers will also be able to send you messages and reminders to keep you updated with what is happening in school.

 Extra Curricular Activities

 At Almond Hill we believe in the all round development of the children and aim to provide a wide range of activities to encourage this.
 Many clubs are organised by teachers, parents and through our links with the Sporting Futures Team after school and at lunchtime.
 Some clubs are arranged through external providers.

 Our clubs include:

-After school clubs run between 3.15pm and 4.30pm.
+Most after school clubs finish at 4:15pm.
 A register is taken at the start of each club and children should inform the club teacher if they are going to be absent.
 For children in school teams, matches are arranged after school.
 School concerts and plays are organised on a regular basis and rehearsals for these take place after school.
 Details of clubs will be published to parents and children at the start of each term.
 The school makes a charge for clubs.